 Note: This is the second post of the series Data Tagging in Medical Imaging.
 You can find the first post here.

-In the previous post of the series, Data Tagging in Medical Imaging, we gave you an overview of the kind of processes that you must put in practice to scale your data tagging engine.
-In this blog we will thoroughly discuss how to come up with these processes and things to consider before finalizing and formulating these processes.
+In the previous post of the series, Data Tagging in Medical Imaging, we gave you an overview of the kind of processes that you must put in practice to scale your data tagging engine for leveraging AI in healthcare.
+In this blog, we will thoroughly discuss how to come up with these processes and things to consider before finalizing and formulating these processes.
 We will be discussing what these processes are and how they affect the data tagging process.

 First of all, you need some resources to set up these processes.
 To set up them up, you need to make sure the availability of the following: